 Preventing accidental ingestion is key to protecting younger children.
 Here are steps you can take:

-- Store Energy Drinks Out of Reach: Like any other hazardous substance, energy drinks should be kept out of children’s reach.
+- Store Drinks Out of Reach: Like any other hazardous substance, energy drinks should be kept out of children’s reach.
 Store them on high shelves or in locked cabinets.

 - Education: Teach children early on about the dangers of energy drinks.
 Explain that these are not regular drinks and can make them feel very sick if consumed.